 The Total Amount You Owe to the IRS

-Your total tax liability isn't necessarily for just one year, however.
-Anything that remains from previous years must be added to your liability for the current year, such as if you entered into an installment agreement to pay off last year’s tax debt and you haven’t made the last payment on that agreement yet.
+This might be just one component, however.
+Your total tax liability isn't necessarily for just one tax year.
+Anything that remains unpaid from previous years must be added to your liability for the current year, such as if you entered into an installment agreement to pay off last year’s tax debt and you haven’t made the last payment on that agreement yet.

 It’s Not Just Income Tax

 That installment agreement you might have entered into for last year’s taxes is payable with interest, so the interest is added to your total tax liability.
 If you took an early distribution from a retirement account that was subject to the 10% penalty, that’s included in your total tax liability, too.

 Income tax is nonetheless the largest component of tax liability for most people, and it’s determined in part by the tax bracket they fall into—the percentage of their income that they must pay in taxes.
 This varies a fair bit because it depends on both filing status and how much you earn.

 Maybe you’re single and you earn just $9,500 in 2019.
 This puts you in the 10% tax bracket so your income tax liability is $950.

 If you earn $95,000, however, this pushes you up into a 24% tax bracket on the portion of your income that exceeds $84,200.
 And if you’re married and you and your spouse jointly earn $200,000 a year?
 This puts you in a 24% tax bracket as well for the portion of your income that exceeds $168,400.

 The income parameters for each tax bracket tend to increase annually to keep up with inflation.